exasol/public-knowledgebase/Environment-Management/exasol-on-docker-how-to-create-a-bucketfs-and-buckets-inside.md

 ### Step 1.
 Go to your Docker host, log in to the container and create a BucketFS

-**Since database version 8 please use `confd_client` to manage BucketFS: [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm).
+**This article describes the process for Exasol versions up to 7.1.x.
+Since database version 8 please use `confd_client` to manage BucketFS: [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm).
 Likely, this functionality will eventually be added to Admin UI.**

  Log in to your host via ssh (or console) and get inside your Exasol on Docker container: